Meghan Meyer

 Miriam earned her B.A. from Bethel College, KS and her Ph.D. from the University of California, Los Angeles.
 Between undergraduate and graduate school, she spent time working in immigration law, then as a lab manager at Rutgers University and Princeton University.
 Broadly, her research uses methods and analyses from different fields to examine the structure of social knowledge and how it relates to one’s ability to thrive in social settings.
 Specifically, she is interested in how humans track and use information about their dynamic relationships, and how real-world social networks shape how we think about others and ourselves.
 Beyond research, Miriam enjoys camping, making ceramics, and drinking the perfect cup of tea.

-Kaitlyn Mundy, Lab Manager
+Kaitlyn Mundy, PhD Student

 Courtney Jimenez, PhD Student